Home/Services/Pet Hair Removal

 The embedded layer needs real shop tools.

 Hair does not just sit on carpet.
 It works down into the fibers and wraps around the base where a household vacuum has no pull.
 On leather it packs into the seams and stitching.
-That layer needs extraction and steam, run in a controlled bay, by someone who will take the time to get all of it.
+That layer needs extraction and steam, run in a controlled bay as its own step.

 Recent work

 Real interiors finished in our bay.
-We do not stage fake before-and-afters.
+Shot here, in our own bay.
 This is the result you drive off in.

 See more finished vehicles on the work page.

-Pet hair takes more time than a standard interior, and how much hair is in the car decides how much.
-So we look it over and tell you a real price before any work starts.
-That is the price.
-We will not surprise-charge you once your vehicle is on the lift, and we will not pile on services you did not ask for.
+Dog and pet hair takes more time than a standard interior, and how much hair is in the car decides how much.
+So we look it over and talk the price through with you.
+You hear the number before the work starts.

 Book online and tell us the vehicle and the situation.
-We will tell you straight what it costs.
+Tell us the vehicle and the situation and we will take it from there.

-He worked diligently to get every last dog hair out of the carpet and leather seats.
-Two dogs made it quite the challenge.
+My car looked brand new inside and out.
+He worked diligently on the carpet and leather seats, and two dogs made it quite the challenge.

 So nice, explained everything to me, and did not try to up sell me.
 My car looks brand new.